civicrm/civicrm-buildkit/README.md

 civicrm-buildkit includes a small library of build scripts for different configurations.
 For example, at time of writing, it includes:

+ * *drupal-clean*: A bare, "out-of-the-box" installation of Drupal+CiviCRM
- * *drupal-demo*: A basic demo site running Drupal and CiviCRM
+ * *drupal-demo*: A demo site running Drupal and CiviCRM
- * *wp-demo*: A basic demo site running WordPress and CiviCRM
+ * *wp-demo*: A demo site running WordPress and CiviCRM
  * *symfony*: An experimental hybrid site running Drupal 7, Symfony 2, and CiviCRM

 For a list of available build-types as well as documentation on writing build scripts,